VkareGit/VkareGit/README.md

 # 💫About Me :
 👋 Hi there!
-I'm @KrakenEngineer
+I'm @VkareGit

 🌱 Currently, I'm further developing my skills in C++ and Python.